 The JET service is the Tower Projects disability employment project and it continues to provide support and training to disabled job seekers with a committed and dedicated staff team who have further developed the training and support element of the service in partnership with local schools this year.
-This year the service secured a core contract with a local authority which enabled the JET team to further extend their work into schools and colleges and develop a wider range of support and opportunities for school leavers, which has been an achievement the manager and his staff team are very proud of and hope to continue to expand on.
+In the previous year the service secured a core contract with a local authority which enabled the JET team to further extend their work into schools and colleges and develop a wider range of support and opportunities for school leavers, which has been an achievement the manager and his staff team are very proud of and hope to continue to expand on in the coming year.

 The service is located at Candy Wharf in its own purpose built premises which provides a number of additional facilities to support the work of the staff team.
-This year the project has again increased the number of disabled job seekers directly into training and employment and has continued to develop a strong social enterprise element with the existing social enterprises providing employment for young disabled people.
+This year the project has again increased the number of disabled job seekers directly into training and employment and has continued to develop a strong social enterprise element with the existing social enterprises providing employment for many young disabled people.

-Last year the JET service opened a new community café in Goldsmiths Row Hackney called the Haggerston Perk which followed on from the success of our Ocean View community café on Ben Jonson Road.
-The new café has created jobs for both local jobseekers and young disabled people seeking further training.
+In the previous year the JET service opened a new community café in Goldsmiths Row Hackney called the Haggerston Perk which followed on from the success of our Ocean View community café on Ben Jonson Road.
+The café created jobs for both local jobseekers and young disabled people seeking further training and we have plans to open further cafes in the coming year.
 The service has continued to work with and develop many strong partnerships with companies and institutions and I would take this opportunity to thank the Australia & New Zealand bank for the continued support the Tower Project has received from them over many years which has enabled the service to increase the scope of its work.

 The Tower Projects Children's Services has continued to provide a substantial and quality service following a challenging period with a number of changes and reductions to funding.
-The service was awarded an outstanding status by OFSTED, which clearly demonstrated the high quality of our services.
+The service has an outstanding award status with OFSTED, which clearly demonstrated the high quality of our services.
 With a number of formal partnerships in place with schools and related voluntary sector organisations the service has continued to evolve and provide a larger and more diverse range of activities for children and young people.
-The after-school clubs and holiday schemes along with our youth and leisure services have secured funding for the foreseeable future, this will allow the service to provide to children and young people with complex needs and employ a significant number of local staff moving the service further into the community.
-The Children's Services are operating throughout the whole week and evenings with schemes and projects across all the school holiday periods.
+The after-school clubs and holiday schemes along with our youth and leisure services have secured funding for the foreseeable future, this will allow the service to provide to children and young people with complex needs and employ a significant number of local staff moving the service further into a solid community base.
+The Children's Services provide throughout the whole of the week and evenings along with schemes and projects across all the school holiday periods.